Disentangling Intrinsic Importance from Emergent Structure in Multi-Expert Orchestration: Discussion

 \section{Discussion}

-\paragraph{How does a \textit{heterogeneous consortium} of experts affect orchestration stability?} To validate whether our findings hold across diverse model sizes and capabilities, we analyze the orchestration dynamics of the \textit{heterogeneous consortium} (Figure \ref{fig:trends_hetero}) and contrast them with the homogeneous baseline (Figure \ref{fig:trends}).
+\paragraph{How does a \textit{heterogeneous consortium} of experts affect orchestration stability?} To validate whether our findings hold across diverse model sizes and capabilities, we analyze the orchestration dynamics of the {heterogeneous consortium} and contrast them with the homogeneous consortium (Figure \ref{fig:trends_combined}).
 While the homogeneous setting is characterized by a rapid, monotonic transition to confident routing and strong successor centralization, the heterogeneous environment, spanning 1B to 7B parameter models, introduces significant volatility.
 As observed in Figure \ref{fig:hetero_collab} and \ref{fig:hetero_cent}, routing confidence converges more slowly, and centralization is notably weaker, particularly on broad-domain tasks like MMLU where the Gini coefficient remains fluctuating.
 We hypothesize that this \emph{instability} reflects the orchestrator's struggle to resolve the complex trade-off between expert capability and specialization.
 Unlike the homogeneous case where experts are capacity-equivalent, the heterogeneous setting forces the orchestrator to dynamically arbitrate between the raw reasoning power of larger models (e.g., Mistral 7B) and the potential sufficiency of smaller experts (e.g., LLaMA 3.2 1B).
-Consequently, the policy retains higher entropy (Figure \ref{fig:hetero_seq}), indicating a \emph{softer}, more adaptive sequencing strategy that resists collapsing into the static, hub-dominated patterns seen in the homogeneous setup.
+The policy retains higher entropy (Figure \ref{fig:hetero_seq}), indicating a {softer}, more adaptive sequencing strategy that resists collapsing into the static patterns seen in the homogeneous setup.
+This distributed reliance is further supported by the intrinsic expert importance (Figure \ref{fig:grad_attribution_hetero}), which demonstrates that gradient attribution is spread across a significantly wider, more diverse subset of models compared to the sparse utilization in the homogeneous baseline.
+Interestingly, despite this broad intrinsic reliance, the orchestrator's routing mechanism exhibits polarized behavior, with incoming routing mass sharply clustered around a select few models (Figure \ref{fig:route_attribution_hetero}).
+This contrast highlights a persistent alignment gap in the heterogeneous environment, demonstrating that the experts most frequently selected by the routing policy do not necessarily possess the highest underlying gradient influence.

 \paragraph{Why is learned orchestration better than baselines with only structured interactions?}